-- 1. The Examination Board is charged with ensuring the quality of the examinations and interim examinations. - 2.
-The Examination Board sets rules regarding the decent state of affairs during interim examinations and the appropriate measures to this effect. - 3.
-The Examination Board can provide the examiners with rules and guidelines regarding the assessment of the examinee and the determination of examination results.
+- 1. The Examination Board is charged with the responsibilities and authorities as outlined in the Act, among which ensuring the quality of the examinations and interim examinations. - 2.
+The Examination Board sets rules regarding the decent state of affairs during interim examinations and the appropriate measures to this effect.

+3. The Examination Board can provide the examiners with rules and guidelines regarding the assessment of the examinee and the determination of examination results.